cbds/GettingAndCleaningData/CodeBook.md

     * 6 LAYING

 * Measurements
   - The measurements fall into the 17 groups listed below.
 Some of the measurements have individual X, Y, and Z components.
 Only the mean and standard deviation values of each measurement were selected for the HARtidy1.txt dataset.
+Using the embedded accelerometer and gyroscope of a smartphone (Samsung Galaxy S II), 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz were captured.
+The features selected for the original database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).
     * tBodyAcc-XYZ
     * tGravityAcc-XYZ
     * tBodyAccJerk-XYZ